International

 Executive Power

-The President is both the Chief of the State and the Head of the Government.
-The President is elected by popular vote for a five-year term and holds the executive powers.
+The President is both the Head of State and the Head of Government.
+The President is elected by popular vote for a five-year term and holds executive power.
 The Council of Ministers is appointed by the President.
 Under the 1960 Constitution, the position of Vice-President is reserved for a Turkish Cypriot.
 However, this position has remained vacant since 1973.

 Legislative Power

 The legislative power of the Republic of Cyprus is unicameral.
-The parliament consists of the House of Representatives, whose 80 members are directly elected by elected by proportional representation and preferential vote for five years.
-24 seats are allocated to the Turkish Cypriot community but have been vacant since 1974 so that the parliament is formed solely by the 56 Greek Cypriots.
+The parliament consists of the House of Representatives, whose 80 members are directly elected by proportional representation and preferential vote for a five-year term.
+Twenty-four seats are allocated to the Turkish Cypriot community, but these have remained vacant since 1974.
+As a result, the parliament functions solely with the 56 Greek Cypriot members.

 +